 Refugees and disaster survivors are caught in difficult circumstances, and the most vulnerable people among them are children.
 World Vision’s disaster relief programs give priority to children and empower them — together with their families and communities — to become active participants in improving their well-being.
-World Vision operates Child-Friendly Spaces: safe havens that allow children to play, draw, sing, and share their feelings; engage in non-formal education; learn resilience and life skills needed to adapt to their new environment; and return to or maintain a normal routine.
+World Vision operates Child-Friendly Spaces: havens that allow children to play, draw, sing, and share their feelings; be safe from physical danger and the evil of trafficking; engage in nonformal education; learn resilience and life skills needed for adapting to their new environment; and return to or maintain a normal routine.

 “For he will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy and save the needy from death.
 He will rescue them from oppression and violence, for precious is their blood in his sight.” —Psalm 72:12-14 (NIV)

 Pray for children separated from parents and family or who have lost loved ones.

 In the confusion of conflict, some children become separated from parents and family.
 Others are sent with friends or extended family in search of better conditions.
 Still, others witness or experience the death of parents or siblings and are left all alone.
 Losing family members — especially parents — leaves lifelong scars.
 These boys and girls are more vulnerable to abuse, labor, exploitation, and trafficking.
 Pray that God will continue to walk alongside each child and give them hope for the future.